aman-xurrent/rn-in-app-updates/README.md

 ### New Architecture Support
 TODO:
-- use `rn-in-app-updates` npm package for new architecture support
+- use `rn-in-app-updates` npm package for old & new architecture support
-- use `rn-in-app-updates-oldarch` npm package for old architecture support

 ### Features
 Cross-Platform Support: Works seamlessly on both Android and iOS platforms.